Compilerbau/Lecture/CONTRIBUTING.md

 ## Building Stuff

-With the GitHub workflows defined in this repo, all slide sets (PDF files) and the web pages are automatically generated and the GitHub page is updated when changes are made on the `master` branch.
+With the [GitHub workflows](.github/workflows/) defined in this repo, all slide sets (PDF files) and the web pages are automatically generated and the GitHub page is updated when changes are made on the `master` branch.
 The slide sets will be provided as a downloadable artefact to team members.

-In a pull request, the **name of the feature branch** is used to determine the **corresponding slide set** and to automatically create a PDF file when changes are made on this feature branch.
+In a pull request, the **name of the feature branch** is used to determine the **corresponding slide set** and to automatically create a PDF file when changes are made to this feature branch.
 This requires the feature branch to be named *exactly* like the page to be compiled as a slide set.

 Example: The **lesson `wuppie/fluppie/foo/index.md`** in the folder `markdown/`